Dynamical symmetries of supersymmetric oscillators

 Now, with any choice of \(\alpha \neq 0\) and \(\beta = 0\), one can verify that

-where all the generalized Poisson brackets given above are evaluated in the $X,P,\theta,\pi$ basis and the symbol `\(\sim\)' indicates that the relations are true up to a constant factor, proportional to \(\alpha\).
-Eqs. (\ref{17}) are a set of supersymmetry transformations, generated by \(Q\) and \(\overline{Q}\) for \(\alpha \neq 0\) and \(\beta = 0\).
-Similarly, if one would have chosen \(\alpha = 0\) and \(\beta \neq 0\), then Eqs. (\ref{QQH11}) and (\ref{2}) are still satisfied but Eqs. (\ref{17}) become where the symbol `\(\sim\)' indicates that the relations are true up to a constant factor, proportional to \(\beta\).
-Eqs. (\ref{18}) are a set of supersymmetry transformations, for \(\alpha = 0\) and \(\beta \neq 0\).
-Therefore, we make the following proposition:
+where all the generalized Poisson brackets are evaluated in the $(X,P,\theta,\pi)$ basis and the symbol `\(\sim\)' indicates that the relations are true up to a constant factor, proportional to \(\alpha\).
+Eq. (\ref{17}) is a set of SUSY transformations, generated by \(Q\) and \(\overline{Q}\) for \(\alpha \neq 0\) and \(\beta = 0\).
+Similarly, if one chose \(\alpha = 0\) and \(\beta \neq 0\), then Eqs. (\ref{QQH11}) and (\ref{2}) are still satisfied but Eq. (\ref{17}) would become where the symbol `\(\sim\)' indicates that the relations are true up to a constant factor, proportional to \(\beta\).
+Eq. (\ref{18}) is the set of SUSY transformations for \(\alpha = 0\) and \(\beta \neq 0\).
+Therefore, we are in a position to make the following proposition: